10 PDPA Obligations Every Singapore Business Must Follow

 How to Notify

-- Point-of-collection notices on forms and sign-up pages
+- Point-of-collection notices on every form and sign-up page

 For guidance, see Do I Need a Privacy Policy for My Singapore Website?.